tc39/proposal-decimal/README.md

 ## Implementations

 + Experimental implementation in [QuickJS](https://bellard.org/quickjs/), from release 2020-01-05 (use the `--bignum` flag)
-+ [decimal128.js](https://www.npmjs.com/package/decimal128) is an npm package that implements Decimal128 in JavaScript (or, rather, the variant of Decimal128 that we envision for this proposal)
++ [decimal128.js](https://www.npmjs.com/package/decimal128) is an npm package that implements Decimal128 in JavaScript (more precisely, the variant of Decimal128 that we envision for this proposal)
 + We are looking for volunteers for writing a polyfill along the lines of [JSBI](https://github.com/GoogleChromeLabs/jsbi) for both alternatives, see [#17](https://github.com/tc39/proposal-decimal/issues/17)

 ## Getting involved in this proposal